 14. Barrio Logan Cultural District, San Diego

-A grassroots coalition of artists, community leaders, and residents has kept this San Diego neighbourhood true to its authentic Chicano culture.
-Check out Chicano Park, where 79 historic murals create a colourful backdrop for cultural events like Azteca dance and drumming groups.
+A grassroots coalition of artists, community leaders, and residents has kept this San Diego neighborhood true to its authentic Chicano culture.
+Check out Chicano Park, where 79 historic murals create a colorful backdrop for cultural events like Azteca dance and drumming groups.
 The area also features galleries, cafés, and breweries that showcase local art.